Fast offline decoding with local message-passing automata: Introduction

 Our decoders also bear some resemblance to 1D classical automata designed to perform majority voting in a translation-invariant, parallelized way.
 The most salient decoders in this class are the GKL automaton \cite{gacs1978one} and Toom's closely related two-line voting rule \cite{toom1995cellular}, variants and extensions of which have also appeared in the physics literature, c.f.
 Refs.~\cite{guedes2024quantum,lang2018strictly,paletta2025high}.\footnote{With the possible exception of \cite{paletta2025high}, these automata only have thresholds as offline (not online) decoders.} These automata operate according to a similar type of message-passing architecture as employed by the 1D versions of our decoders, with the added feature of having ``anti-messages'' which ensure that {\it all} messages emitted by a domain wall pair are erased in a time linear in the pair's initial separation (the GKL and two-line voting automata also have the advantage of only requiring $O(1)$ control bits per site).
 While these rules perform well for the 1D repetition code, adapting them directly to the setting of topological codes in $D>1$ is not particularly straightforward.

-Aside from field-based decoders, the two existing types of cellular automaton decoders for the 2D toric code\footnote{In this work we focus only on correcting errors that produce point-like syndromes; correcting errors with higher-dimensional syndromes (in e.g. one sector of the 3D toric code) is an easier task, and can be done using an extension of Toom's rule, see e.g.~ \cite{kubica2019cellular}.} are Harrington's decoder \cite{Harrington2004} and its extensions \cite{duclos2013fault,schotte2022fault} (see also \cite{breuckmann2016local,sang2024mixed}), and the decoder of Ref.~\cite{balasubramanian2024local}, which can be regarded as a quantum extension of Tsirelson's automaton \cite{cirel2006reliable} (these decoders are designed for online decoding, but they can of course be used for offline decoding as well).
+Aside from field-based decoders, the two existing types of cellular automaton decoders for the 2D toric code are Harrington's decoder \cite{Harrington2004} and its extensions \cite{duclos2013fault,schotte2022fault} (see also \cite{breuckmann2016local,sang2024mixed}), and the decoder of Ref.~\cite{balasubramanian2024local}, which can be regarded as a quantum extension of Tsirelson's automaton \cite{cirel2006reliable} (these decoders are designed for online decoding, but they can of course be used for offline decoding as well).
 Both of these decoders can loosely be thought of as eliminating anyons according to a locally-implemented RG scheme, with the different length scales involved in the RG process hard-coded into the structure of the dynamics.
 For the purposes of this work, drawbacks of these approaches are that they are only naturally defined on systems of size $n^l$ for integers $n,l$, and are numerically observed to have thresholds at rather low error rates, with the simplest formulation of Ref.~\cite{balasubramanian2024local} achieving $p_c \lesssim 2\%$ for offline decoding.
-These features make them---at least in their current form---less practical for experimental implementation and numerical study.\footnote{In 2D, these decoders are also not naturally translation invariant in space or time, although this problem can be fixed formally by adding additional clock registers at each site.}
+These features make them---at least in their current form---less practical for experimental implementation and numerical study.\footnote{In 2D, these decoders are also not naturally translation invariant in space or time, although this problem can be fixed formally by adding additional clock registers at each site and initializing the dynamics with an appropriate (fine-tuned) choice of initial conditions for the classical variables.}

 \ss{Outlook}